TheYoke/PngBin/README.md

 # How is PngBin?
 It's fine, thanks for asking.
 JK 😝
-As mentioned above, In general, PngBin can load any data to a PNG image file which makes almost all of the images it produces look broken and noisy unlike normal PNG images which only allow a relatively small subset of binaries to be contained so that the image would make sense.
+As mentioned above, In general, PngBin can load any data to a PNG image file which makes almost all the images it produces look broken and noisy unlike normal PNG images which only allow a relatively small subset of binaries to be contained so that the image would make sense.

 There are 2 main classes, `Writer` which converts any binary data to an PngBin image and `Reader` which does the opposite.
 These 2 classes also have their corresponding extensions `EncryptWriter` and `DecryptReader`, respectively.
 They are used to obscure/reveal data inside PngBin images with AES cipher.
 All the previously mentioned classes can convert a single image at a time which can be inconvenient in some cases, that's why `ChainWriter` and `ChainReader` are made to convert your data and split/join the images into/from multiple small images.